alein249/GalleryApp/README.md

 - Save data in shared preferences
 - Share image using intent
 - Performs async task to get redirected url
+- Drag and Drop function in recyclerview
+- Sort Alphabetically
+- Search function
+- Swipe function in recyclerview

 # Preview  Of the Application.